microse-rpc/microse-py/api.md

     provide it as well in order to grant permission to connect.
 - `id: str` In the server implementation, sets the server id, in the client implementation, sets the client id.
-- `codec` The codec used to encode and decode messages, currently the only supported codec is `JSON`.
+- `codec: str` The codec used to encode and decode messages, currently the only supported codec is `JSON`.
 - `ssl: ssl.SSLContext` If `protocol` is `wss:`, the server must set this option in order to ship a secure server; if the server uses a self-signed